-My scene performances were falling flat, and though the teacher I was visiting was neither my advisor, nor the instructor of the class in question, we had a rapport and I trusted his advice above others.
+My scene performances were falling flat, and though the teacher I visited was neither my advisor, nor the instructor of the class in question, we had a rapport and I trusted his advice above others.
 Besides, the Theatre Arts department was a small one, so he didn’t have to lead my class to know that some students crossed their fingers to ward against drawing me as a scene partner.

 My teacher and I had a conversation that I now imagine we must have had a million times, that went over my head a million and one: Do you really want to be an actor?
 Of course, I do!
 Why else would I be here?
 And paying tuition, no less!
 Acting requires both bravery and vulnerability.
 Well, yeah.
 I’m standing on stage in front of a crowd of people, vulnerable to judgement and rotten tomatoes.
 That’s bravery.
 You’re going to have to find a way to empathize with the character and that might require digging deep and pulling up ugly stuff you don’t want to look at.
 In the real world, I wouldn’t have auditioned for this role in the first place.

 His advice didn’t sink in in time for me to connect with Blanche DuBois, to live truthfully within her given circumstances, and my grade on the scene reflected it.
 I heard my scene partner got the playing-to-a-brick-wall curve.